subatomicdev/binancebeast/README.md

 ## Build
 It has been developed with GCC 10.3.0 but older versions that support C++17 will work.

+### Dev
-The `.vscode` directory is in the repo for convenience if you use VS Code, just open the binancebeast folder in VS Code.
+The `.vscode` directories are in the repo for convenience.
+If you use VS Code, just open the binancebeast folder in VS Code.

+### Linking
+The build script create a release static library.
+To link from your app:

+* Add `binancebeast/lib/Release` and `binancebeast/lib/Debug` to link directories
+* Add `-lbinancebeast` to target link libraries

 * `git clone --recurse-submodules -j8 https://github.com/subatomicdev/binancebeast.git binancebeast`
 * `cd binancebeast`